-The extra tips he earned from remembering which customer liked the paper on his porch and which preferred the mailbox meant more than extra spending money; the tips were an appreciation, a validation.
+The extra tips he earned from remembering which customer liked the paper on their porch and which preferred the mailbox meant more than extra spending money; the tips were an appreciation, a validation.
 Often when he ran his deli, he didn’t even accept tips; the return business was what he wanted.

 “It has always been about customer service,’’ McDermott says.
 “I didn’t have the nomenclature when I was a kid, but that is what it’s all about.
 Every customer I visit is trying to accomplish something new and interesting.
 If you understand what they are trying to do and listen with the objective of how you can help them attain it, then you can more easily find that trigger that will help you get the business.”

 “Power doesn’t come from a title,” he explains.
 “It is given to you by the people.
 I spent a lot of my time listening to the workers’ ideas about why the place was broken, and they had good answers.”
-There was a political candidate at the time whose slogan was “The people speak, and I obey,” and McDermott adopted it as his motto and still tries to live up to it.
+There was a Puerto Rican political candidate at the time whose slogan was “The people speak, and I obey,” and McDermott adopted it as his motto and still tries to live up to it.

 “I am truly a Doctor Yes.
 A lot of managers are Doctor No. When their workers come to them with ideas or suggestions, their initial position is suspicion.
 I try to go in saying yes.
 That doesn’t mean it’s an automatic buy-in, but going in with an open mind builds trust, and in business, trust is the ultimate currency, the key to everything.”
-McDermott’s approach paid off.
-In a year, the Puerto Rico district led the company, and McDermott acquired a guiding precept.

 Much of his focus is devoted to communication.
 “One cannot compete in a globalized economy without a total team effort,” he says.
 “The days of the autocratic command-and-control leader are over.
-To be successful today, a leader must be in constant communication, first with the board, and then with the rest of management, with workers, and with customers.”
+To be successful today, a leader must be in constant communication, first with the board, and then with the rest of management, with workers and with customers.”